michaelbragagnolo/MasterThesis/README.md

 #### Reproducibility of continual learning frameworks
 ref: https://github.com/ContinualAI/reproducible-continual-learning

+## Research objectives and methods
+This thesis contributes to the study of different Continual Learning algorithms, focused on continual supervised learning for vision tasks, that could best suit resource-constrained devices.
+Through the development of some simulated experiments, **the goal** is to better understand the specific configuration needed to achieve optimal results in resource-constrained devices, which means in turn to play with different hyper-parameters and such.

+### Action plan

-The very first needed step of this thesis-project is to provide a set of experiments validating and reproducing existing works in continual learning.
+1. The very first needed step of this thesis-project is to provide a set of experiments validating and reproducing existing works in continual learning.
 To guarantee fair implementations, I rely on the Avalanche library, developed and maintained by ContinualAI.

-The main aim is the use these experiments to better understand the specific configuration needed to achieve optimal results for resource constrained devices, which means in turn to play around with different hyper-parameters and such.
 ***